-12 Sexiest Erotic Adult Horror Movies on Netflix (2021) - Cinemaholic
+12 Best Adult Horror Movies on Netflix Right Now

 1. The Babysitter (2017)

 ‘The Babysitter’ is a teen scream horror flick where Cole is entrusted to a high schooler, Bee.
-Bee seems like a cool babysitter to have and she is good looking.
+Bee seems like a cool babysitter to have, and she is good looking.
 She even gives Cole some alcohol to help him sleep.
-Then she gets a couple of friends over and they have a game of truth and dare, which anyone knows is code for fun and sexy time.
-However, this game is more scary than sexy, as the players appear to be some part of a demonic cult.
-Cole witnesses the fun game turn to a freakshow real quick and is forced to rely on his resourcefulness in a plot driven by horrific and gruesome deaths.
+Then she gets a couple of friends over, and they play a game of truth and dare, which everyone knows is a code for some fun and sexy times.
+However, this game is more scary than sexy, as the players appear to be a part of a demonic cult.
+Cole witnesses the fun game turn into a freakshow real quick and is forced to rely on his resourcefulness in a plot driven by horrific and gruesome deaths.
 Ultimately, he survives, but so does the demon-worshipping babysitter, Bee.
 The horror in the movie is diluted, but Samara Weaving as Bee brings dollops of sexiness to the film.

 Read More: Best Action Movies on Netflix